RolandMarchand/lazarus-manor/static/posts/plot-outline/template.md

 ### Resolution

-- What is the story outcome, does the protagonist achieves their goal?
+- What is the story outcome, does the protagonist achieve their goal?

-	 1. [ ] **Yes**, the protagonist achieves their goal (reserved for antagonist's viewpoint or plot endings).
+	 1. [ ] **Yes**, the protagonist achieves their goal (reserved for the antagonist's viewpoint or plot endings).

 	 2. [ ] **Yes**, but things are now way worse for the protagonist (prioritize using most often).